kusumi/fileobj/script/README.list_of_commands.md

         :argv                    Print arguments of this program
-        :bfirst                  Go to the first buffer in buffer list :brewind                 Go to the first buffer in buffer list :blast                   Go to the last buffer in buffer list :bnext                   Change buffer to the next
+        :bfirst                  Go to the first buffer in buffer list :brewind                 Go to the first buffer in buffer list :bind                    Run/bind given :command in argument, replayable with @:
+        :blast                   Go to the last buffer in buffer list :bnext                   Change buffer to the next
         <TAB>                    Change buffer to the next